Buying A Home

 Some mortgage programs require an escrow account and some let the homeowner pay their insurance and taxes directly.
 Always check with your L3 Home Lending Loan Officer to see what's covered in your monthly payment.

-Fixed-rate mortgage – Interest rate remains the same for the life of the loan providing you with a stable and predictable monthly payment
+Interest rate remains the same for the life of the loan providing you with a stable and predictable monthly payment.

 Pre-qualification vs. pre-approval?